 5. Deterrence.
 When you trademark your band name, you can use the ® symbol with it.
 This can deter would-be copycats from trying to use your band name and can help you enforce your rights if someone uses your band name without permission

-Want to Trademark Your Band Name?
+Want To Protect Your Band Name?

 Advantages of Having a Trademarked Band Name